 Section 18.
-New hires in the identified job classifications starting on or after July 1, 2020, shall receive a \$1,250 Retention Incentive Payment upon the successful completion of their initial probationary period.
-Beginning in January 2021, each permanent full-time employee in the identified job classifications shall receive a \$1,250 Retention Incentive Payment on or about January 1 of each memorandum year provided that they have been employed continuously by the Commonwealth since January 31 of the preceding year.
+New hires in the identified job classifications starting on or after July 1, 2024, shall receive a \$1,250 Retention Incentive Payment upon the successful completion of their initial probationary period.
+In January 2024, 2025, and 2026, each permanent full-time employee in the identified job classifications shall receive a \$1,250 Retention Incentive Payment on or about January 1 of each of those years provided that they have been employed continuously by the Commonwealth since January 31 of the preceding year.
+Payment of a Retention Incentive Payment in 2027 will be at the discretion of the Employer.